Xazax-hun/csa-testbench/README.md

 Moreover, we can use this tool to get minimal regressions or improvements between two versions of an analysis engine.

-This section is a small example how to do it for the Clang Static Analyzer.
+This section is a small example of how to do it for the Clang Static Analyzer.

 1. Create the file to reduce